-The Credit Facilities are subject to semi-annual reviews of the borrowing base limit by Birchcliff's syndicate of lenders, which limit is directly impacted by the value of Birchcliff's oil and gas reserves.
-In addition, pursuant to the terms of the credit agreement governing the Credit Facilities, the borrowing base of the Credit Facilities may be adjusted in certain other circumstances.
+Effective May 6, 2021, the agreement governing the Credit Facilities was amended to: (i) extend the maturity dates of each of the Syndicated Credit Facility and the Working Capital Facility from May 11, 2022 to May 11, 2024; and (ii) reduce the borrowing base limit to \$850.0 million from \$1.0 billion, with the Syndicated Credit Facility being reduced to \$750.0 million and the Working Capital Facility remaining at \$100.0 million.
 Birchcliff's Credit Facilities include a provision giving the lenders the right to redetermine the borrowing base if the Corporation's liability management rating ("LMR") is less than 2.0.
-Birchcliff's LMR at December 31, 2020 was 18.0.
+Birchcliff's LMR at December 31, 2021 was 17.8.
 Upon any change in or redetermination of the borrowing base limit which results in a borrowing base shortfall, Birchcliff must eliminate the borrowing base shortfall amount.
-In December 2020, Birchcliff's syndicate of lenders completed its review and the borrowing base limit was confirmed at \$1.0 billion.
+In December 2021, Birchcliff's syndicate of lenders completed its semi-annual review and the borrowing base limit was confirmed at \$850.0 million.

-The maturity dates of the Credit Facilities are May 11, 2022.
-Birchcliff may each year, at its option, request an extension to the maturity date of the Syndicated Credit Facility and the Working Capital Facility, or either of them, for an additional period of up to three years from May 11 of the year in which the extension request is made.
-During 2020, Birchcliff did not request an extension on the Credit Facilities.
+The maturity date of the Credit Facilities may, at the request of the Corporation and with consent of the lenders, be extended on an annual basis, for an additional period of up to three years from May 11 of the year in which the extension request is made.
 The Credit Facilities are secured by a fixed and floating charge debenture and pledge charging substantially all of the Corporation's assets.
 No fixed charges have been granted pursuant to such debenture.
 The Credit Facilities do not contain any financial maintenance covenants.